AB Negative Blood

 People who do not have AB blood need to receive transfusions.
 Only 1% of the people have AB blood type, making it the rarest body type.

-Here are some less-known facts about AB negative blood.
+Here are some less-known facts about AB-negative blood.

-1. AB negative blood is not harmful to humans.
+1. AB-Negative blood is harmless to humans.

-3. AB negative blood is one of the oldest blood types.
+3. AB-Negative blood is one of the oldest blood types.

 There are many benefits to having AB negative blood.
 For one, it's scarce, making you a coveted donor.